NarraLeaf/Sound/doc/documentation.md

 ### mute(muted: boolean): this

 Mute or unmute the token.
+If there is an ongoing fade effect, it will skip to the target volume immediately instead of cancelling the fade.

 ```ts
 token.mute(false); // Unmute the token